In a nutshell:

 In a few more words:

 I’m in love with the written word and care deeply about the arts, education and human rights – especially people's right to move.
-My PhD research centres on the themes of refuge and hospitality in contemporary Latin American and African migration narratives.
+My SSHRC and FRQSC-funded PhD research centres on the themes of refuge and hospitality in contemporary Latin American and African migration narratives.
 I have an M.A. in Art History from the Université de Montréal and an M.A. in Portuguese, Brazilian and Luso-African Studies from Sorbonne-Université.
 I also have a postgraduate diploma in French as a Foreign Language teaching from Sorbonne-Nouvelle and have advanced training in pedagogy and college/university-level teaching.

 I'm currently Head of Research & Publications for international NGO and mobility fund Art Moves Africa and am an independent member of cultural mobility network On the Move.
 I have worked with organizations supporting refugees & immigrants in Montréal and in Mozambique, and regularly collaborate with cultural organizations and cultural professionals towards their writing and communication needs.